14 Health Foods That Aren’t Healthy

 Healthier Alternative: Opt for all-natural oils like olive oil, butter, and animal fats to ensure you are using the best cooking oils and fats, and read ingredient labels to ensure vegetable oils are not hiding in your foods.

 7. Flavoured Instant Oatmeal

 When it comes to eating well, I am all for convenience but not when it comes at the expense of your health.
-In a pinch, using quick-cooking or instant oatmeal can be incredibly beneficial to help get you out to the door in a hurry, but it is important to forgo all of those flavoured options.
-Often marketed as “high fibre” or “high protein” many of the flavoured instant oatmeals not only contain added sugars but also contain vegetable oils, excess sodium and additives.
+In a pinch, using quick-cooking or instant oatmeal can be incredibly beneficial to help get you out to the door in a hurry, but it is important to forgo all of those flavored options.
+Often marketed as “high fiber” or “high protein” many of the flavored instant oatmeals not only contain added sugars but also contain vegetable oils, excess sodium, and additives.

 8. Sports Drinks and Vitamin Waters

 It’s time we start calling these drinks what they actually are; Fancy Kool-Aid.
-Look at any pre-made sports drink and you will find a list of ingredients that include sugar, high fructose corn syrup, artificial flavours, artificial colours and vegetable oils, and anything with fluorescent coloured doesn’t seem all that ‘natural’ to me.
-Sports drinks are created to provide extra hydration and a balance of electrolytes in specific sporting situations (not your afternoon at the office) and can be incredibly beneficial when used appropriately, but the quality of the ingredient determines if they are a good choice of not.
+Look at any pre-made sports drink and you will find a list of ingredients that include sugar, high fructose corn syrup, artificial flavors, artificial colors, and vegetable oils, and anything with fluorescent color doesn’t seem all that ‘natural’ to me.
+Sports drinks are created to provide extra hydration and a balance of electrolytes in specific sporting situations (not your afternoon at the office) and can be incredibly beneficial when used appropriately, but the quality of the ingredient determines if they are a good choice or not.

 Healthier Alternative: Make your own homemade sports drink to ensure you are getting optimal hydration without any unnecessary additives.